Phase/ Frequency Offset

 -

-enabled— The Frq port is displayed on the block icon.
-The frequency offset is set by the signal on this port. -
+The flag is checked — the Frq port is displayed on the block icon.
+The frequency offset is set by the signal on this port.

-The frequency offset in hertz, specified as a scalar, a vector with the same number of rows or columns as the input signal, or a matrix with the same dimensions as the input signal.
+The frequency offset in Hz, defined as a scalar, a vector with the same number of rows or columns as the input signal, or a matrix with the same dimensions as the input signal.

-If Phase offset (deg) and Frequency offset (Hz) are not scalar, then they must have the same size.
+If Phase offset (deg) and Frequency offset (Hz) if they are not scalar, then they must have the same size.

 Dependencies

-To use this parameter, uncheck Frequency offset from port.
+To use this option, uncheck the box.
+Frequency offset from port.

 Algorithms